voxel-wiki/voxel-wiki.github.io/content/wiki/bloxels/index.md

 ## Getting Started

 Most guides & tutorials would start with setting up a window and rendering cubes;
-we won't do that here as it has been done a thousand times over, thus well covered elsewhere.
+we won't do that here as it has been done a thousand times over (that horse has been beaten into pulp!), thus well covered elsewhere.

+---

 Instead, let's talk about the most common mistake people make! ;D